Nothing grows here

 You have to be careful with nature

-Together with fairy of Fairy is my name Her sister Lara and a journalist from Salzburg we visit Andi Haller the next day.
-He looks down to earth.
-And is convinced that he can make a difference with his garden in the valley.
-"I think we should be careful with what nature gives us," he says.
-And he does.
-He shows it to us on our two-hour walk through his garden.
-He used plants to keep the spring and autumn winds out.
+Together with fairy of Fairy is my name her sister Lara, and a journalist from Salzburg, we visit Andi Haller the next day.
+He seems down-to-earth.
+And he is convinced that he can make a difference with his garden in the valley.
+“I think we should be careful with what nature gives us,” he says.
+He definitely does.
+He shows us on our two-hour walk through his garden.
+He used plants to block the spring and autumn winds.
 There are walls that serve the same purpose.
 Some vegetables grow in raised beds.
-He planted potatoes so that they grow upwards in a grid.
+He planted potatoes so that they grow upwards in a trellis.

-He does not pull weeds.
+He doesn't pull weeds.
 “This is the natural compost for the soil.”
-This makes the garden look a bit overgrown.
+This does make the garden look a bit overgrown.
 But his successes prove him right.
-We're here at the end of late summer.
-Two days after we leave the Kleinwalsertal, the first snow falls on the mountains.
-Nevertheless, we can still taste thick fresh raspberries from its bushes.
-Strong-looking Swiss chard laughs at me in a raised bed.
-And the huge cabbages in the neighboring bed remind me of the huge specimens that I have only seen in Alaska so far.
+We are here at the end of late summer.
+Two days after we leave Kleinwalsertal, the first snow is already falling on the mountains.
+Nevertheless, we can still taste thick, fresh raspberries from its bushes.
+Strong chard smiles at me in a raised bed.
+And the huge heads of cabbage in the neighboring bed remind me of the enormous specimens that I have only ever seen in Alaska.

 Behind his garden shed he has created a narrow bed of wildflowers that are still in full bloom.
 Next to his garden shed there is a compost heap in which big snails cavort.
 “They are simply part of the garden.
 There is no weed kill or snail poison in my garden. ”Instead, he sets up snail traps: stone or wooden slabs that he simply throws on the ground in a selected corner of the garden, under which the snails collect.